 The current accreditation process has been identified to contain process variation and differing cognitive outcomes due to ALS provider agencies divergent interpretations of REMSAs curriculum, policies, protocols and procedures.
 Additionally, there is no standardized competency based didactic testing or supervised field evaluation process required for accreditation.

 Develop improvements to the accreditation process that includes a REMSA administered written test and supervised field evaluation by REMSA authorized paramedic preceptors.

-Short-Range Plan (one v vear or less) ١
+- □ Short-Range Plan (one year or less) - ☑ Long-Range Plan (more than one year)